mozilla/anodejsholidayseason/localization/localization_part_3.md

 The `static` directory is exposed to web traffic, so a request to `/i18n/es/messages.json` would get the Spanish JSON file.

-You can do this via Node.js or a webserver such as `nginx`.
+You can do this via Node.js or a web server such as `nginx`.

-## Config
+## Configuration

 `i18n-abide` requires some configuration to decide which languages are supported and to know where to find our JSON files.

-As we saw in the first installment, here is the required configuration for our app
+As we saw in the first installment, here is the required configuration for our application

     app.use(i18n.abide({
       supported_languages: ['en-US', 'de', 'es', 'zh-TW'],